 Precautions:

 - Wear goggles when using machines or processes that create dust.
-For lathes and similar machines which may produce wood chips, use a face shield and goggles, and make sure the machines are properly shielded.
+Use a face shield and goggles when working wit lathes and similar machines which may produce wood chips.
+Machines should also be properly shielded.

-- Be sure that all woodworking machines are equipped with proper guards to prevent accidents.
+- Accidents can be prevented by equipping woodworking machines with proper guards.
 Use the proper machine for particular operations and repair defective machines immediately.
 Do not wear ties, long loose hair, loose sleeves, necklaces, long earrings or other items that could catch in the machinery.

 - Keep hand tools sharpened, and cut away from your body.
 Do not place your hands in front of the tool.